vijanipiyawardana/Data_Structures_and_Algorithms/data_structures/README.md

     - sort the letters/charactors in both strings in alphabetical order
     - iterate through the strings, check the letters are matching or not.
 - Palindrome Problem: [`Exercise3.java`](java/arrays/Exercise3.java) [`Example3.java`](java/arrays/Example3.java)
+    - A palindrome is a string that reads the same forward and backward.
+Ex: radar
 - Integer Reversion Exercise: [`Exercise4.java`](java/arrays/Exercise1.java) [`Example4.java`](java/arrays/Example1.java)